ukhsa-collaboration/snapperdb/README.md

 ```sh
 SnapperDB_main.py get_the_snps -c gas_config.txt -l strain_list
 ```
 where the strain_list is a list of strain ids that are in your SNPdb.
 There are lots of other options in get_the_snps.
 To see them, supply -h.
 There are sensible-ish defaults for most of these.
+One of the most relevant to your final phylogeny of all of these is ALIGNMENT_TYPE (-a), which defaults to core.
+This means that only positions that were present in each isolate in your analysis will be included in your alignment.
+If you set this to A (i.e. -a A) then SNPs in positions that were only present in a single isolate will be included.
+Core is the default because it is more robust to strains that have a large number of SNPs in spurious positions.
+However, Accessory is a very useful option as it is more robust to strains that ignore positions that are true SNPs, that contribute to your phylogeny, possibly because the original isolate was a mix of two strains, leading to bad AD ratios for those positions.
+With core, if they are ignored in one strain, they are ignored in all strains and so your tree will collapse.

 get_the_snps will output you a fasta file that is suitable for running through e.g. FasTree or Raxml.